RingBDStack/DG-Mamba/README.md

 - `dataset_name`: name of the datasets, including "collab", "yelp", and "act".
 - `load_best_config`: if training with the preset configurations.
-- `exp_mode`: adversarial attacking modes, including "clean", "structure", "feature", "evasive", and "poisoning".
+- `exp_type`: adversarial attacking modes, including "clean", "structure", "feature", "evasive", and "poisoning".

 #### Configurations for `dataset_name` under different attacking modes